Partnership & Exchange Programs

 Need an appointment outside her availability?
 Send her an email to request one.

-Meet with Abby to discuss year-long, semester and summer partnership and exchange program options in Asia (Cambodia, China, Hong Kong, India, Japan, Malaysia, Singapore, South Korea, Taiwan, Thailand, Vietnam), Austria, Czech Republic, France, Ghana, Israel, Morocco, Russian Federation, South Africa and Tanzania, as well as to discuss a Global Virtual Internship (last name L-Z).
+Meet with Abby to discuss year-long, semester and summer partnership and exchange program options in Asia (Cambodia, China, Hong Kong, India, Japan, Malaysia, Singapore, South Korea, Taiwan, Thailand, Vietnam), Africa (Ghana, Morocco, South Africa, Tanzania), and the Middle East (Israel) as well as to discuss a Global Virtual Internship (last name L-Z).

-She also advises incoming exchange students from Asia, Latin America, and Europe (excluding Ireland and United Kingdom).
+She also advises incoming exchange students from Asia and Latin America.

 To make an appointment online: